This is a bit of a long email, but it’s an important one.

 There are four country-specific items remaining to negotiate between the 11 countries.
-As soon as the text of the agreement is finalised, it will be publically released, before going through a full parliamentary treaty examination process.
+As soon as the text of the agreement is finalized, it will be publicly released, before going through a full parliamentary treaty examination process.
 We’ll be taking the time to have a conversation with New Zealanders about what it means for our country.

-This is not a perfect agreement, but I’m proud of the work we did to improve it, and I’ve been honoured to represent our great country on the world stage.
+This is not a perfect agreement, but I’m proud of the work we did to improve it, and I’ve been honored to represent our great country on the world stage.

 Thanks so much,